haydenmbradley/power-outage-machine-learning/README.md

 ### Univariate Analysis

 In order to get a better understanding of the data before building a predictive model, I looked at various relationships between variables in the dataset.
-First, I conducted a couple univariate analyses, starting with the distribution of the `OUTAGE.DURATION`:
+First, I conducted a couple of univariate analyses, starting with the distribution of the `OUTAGE.DURATION`:

  <iframe src="assets/figure3.html"
         width="800"